worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

 Uberjar deployments are especially common in the Hadoop/Spark ecosystem, but get used a lot for web services or other server applications as well.

-#### Uberjar Gotcha: Resource Deduplication

-In addition to compiled `.class` files, JARs can also include other non-code files called "resources".
-These could be configuration files, static assets, etc., and can be accessed programmatically via Java [APIs](https://docs.oracle.com/javase/8/docs/technotes/guides/lang/resources.html).

-The catch is that resource files in a JAR have to be unique, so when you squash all your deps into an uberjar, you'll have to resolve these conflicts.
-Different tools have different ways of configuring this, but it's common to specify a "Merge Strategy" for handling these conflicts.
-For example here's [sbt-assembly's docs on the subject](https://github.com/sbt/sbt-assembly#merge-strategy).

 #### Other Uberjar Topics

-Uberjar configuration can get quite complex, so depending on your use case there are bunch of variations you can add to this approach.
-Hopefully we'll look at some of these in Part 2, but in the meantime you can read more:
+Uberjar configuration can get complicated, so depending on your use case there are bunch of variations you can add to this approach:

+* [Resource deduplication](https://github.com/sbt/sbt-assembly#merge-strategy) - "Resources" (non-code auxiliary files) in a JAR have to be unique, so when building an uberjar, you often have to configure a strategy for merging any conflicts that occur
 * [Shading, a way to relocate private copies of a Class to deal with conflicts](https://maven.apache.org/plugins/maven-shade-plugin/examples/class-relocation.html)
 * [Uberjar variants](https://dzone.com/articles/the-skinny-on-fat-thin-hollow-and-uber)